Odessa Brigade: Origins in the 2014 Odesa clashes

 A number of these pro-Russian nationalists from Odesa ultimately relocated to Luhansk where Fominov reorganized them into a proper militia.
 The unit became known for including a large number of volunteers from Russia.
 Many of these had previously belonged to the "Yakut" militia.
-The Odessa Brigade fought at Peremozhnoye and Luhansk International Airport.
+Under Fominov, the Odessa Brigade fought at Peremozhnoye, Luhansk International Airport, Izvaryne, Lutuhyne, Dolzhanske, Lysychansk, Georgievka, and Pervozvanivka.
+The group was involved in the kidnapping and murder of civilians in Peremozhne and Luhansk.
+These civilians were either known for pro-Ukrainian views or relatively wealthy.
 Ukrainian officials also claimed that the group was responsible for a number of bombings in Odesa from 2014 to 2015.

 Though the unit fought for the separatist Luhansk People's Republic, it did not fully integrate itself into the Luhansk People's Republic Armed Forces.
 In January 2015, the Odessa Brigade was dissolved by the LPR.
 Troops of the Ministry of Internal Affairs of the LPR surrounded the militia's base, disarmed its fighters, and requested that the militants instead sign up for other units in the LPR Armed Forces.
 Though a large number of native Odessa Brigade members accepted this offer, most of the foreign volunteers refused and opted to return to Russia.
 Fominov was arrested on charges of criminal activity by LPR officials, though Ukrainian officials believed that his imprisonment and the Odesa Brigade's dissolution were more likely the result of power struggles within the LPR.

-Second unit

-The formation of a new "Odessa Brigade" was announced on social media in July 2022, accompanied by claims that Russian forces were still planning to conquer Odesa and Mykolaiv as part of the Southern Ukraine campaign.
-This unit was led by Igor Markov, an Odesa native and the former leader of a local pro-Russian party.
-The Frontier Post characterized the foundation of the new Odessa Brigade alongside other declarations at the time as an attempt by Russian propaganda to distract the public from successful Ukrainian counter-attacks in the region.
+Later developments

+During the 2022 Russian invasion of Ukraine, another pro-Russian "Odessa Brigade" was founded in the context of the Southern Ukraine campaign by regional collaborator Ihor Markov.

 Leadership and ideology

-Anton Rayevsky, founder of the original anti-Maidan group called "Odessa Brigade", was a Russian ultranationalist and Neo-Nazi.
+Anton Rayevsky, trainer of the anti-Maidan group called the "Odessa brigade", is a Russian ultranationalist and Neo-Nazi.
 He called for the annexation of Ukrainian territory by Russia.
+He has numerous Nazi-themed tattoos on his body, and an acquaintance of his reported that in school, Rayevsky would "calmly sit in the back row and read Mein Kampf".
 After leaving Odesa, Rayevsky joined other separatist groups before attempting to become a politician in Russia.
-The unit's second commander, Alexei "Foma" Fominov, generally posed as Russian nationalist and blamed Ukraine for the warfare in the region.

-The leader of the reactivated Odessa Brigade, Igor Markov, has made statements conforming with the Russian narrative claim that Ukraine is governed by a Nazi regime.